sangdth/password-manager/README.md

 You can do anything, mentor, find bugs, raise issue, folk, create pull request, or even drop me a message at Twitter @sangdth, you are more than welcome.

-I'm living in Vantaa (Finland) with two wonderful kids and beautiful wife.
-I'm taking care of 2 ant queens at the moment.

 ## License

 [MIT](https://github.com/electron/electron/blob/master/LICENSE)